2024-foss4g-europe/2024-foss4g-europe.github.io/content/tartu2024.md

     src="../images/genialistid-last-show-banner.jpg"
     alttext="Genialistid last show.
 Ever."
     width="100%"
     caption="Poster for Genialistid last show.
-Received in e-mail and used by permission of the band."
+Received in e-mail from and used by permission of the band."
 >}}

 # Car-free avenue